 Quarry Farm Fellows are chosen via an annual application process and spend between two and four weeks in residence at “the quietest of all quiet places.”

 In 1982 Jervis Langdon Jr. specified that the main house at Quarry Farm would be a cultural humanities site, a house that would be used exclusively as a place of work and inspiration for Mark Twain scholars.
 Quarry Farm provides scholars and writers the unique opportunity to have full access to a world-class selection of primary and secondary sources related to 19th century U.S. literature and history while offering them a unique, and at times inspirational, experience of living in the same space, and perhaps partaking the same daily routine, as Twain himself.
 Between sixteen and twenty scholars are in residence every year, either as Quarry Farm Fellows or as contributors to the Trouble Begins Lectures.
+Residents have the once-in-a-time opportunity to spend extended time in the same environment, surrounded by the same historic interior and furnishings as the famous author.
 As a result scores of articles, book chapters and reviews and over 100 books have been written at Quarry Farm since 1982.

 The public may view the house and walk the grounds several times each Spring and Fall when the Center for Mark Twain Studies hosts its Trouble Begins Lectures, many of which take place in the barn which has been renovated as an exhibit space.
 Also, in partnership with SmallTown360, the Center for Mark Twain Studies created a Virtual Tour of the main house, so you may visit the spaces in which the Clemens, Cranes, Langdons, and several generations of Twain scholars live and work.